 When it comes to last minute costume ideas, a painted face is the perfect solution.

-It can be as straight forward as turning your child into an Army solider, by painting vertical camouflage lines of green and black.
+It can be as straightforward as turning your child into an Army soldier, by painting vertical camouflage lines of green and black.
 Or you can take it a step further!
 This particular sugar skull is from a new movie coming out this October.

 I will take you step by step through the entire process.
 When you are finished you’ll want them to wear their new look for days, as you will be so impressed by what you have just created.
 However, maybe let’s just take pictures and wash it off that night 😉

 Note: The face paints sticks (PS) and watercolor pencils (WCP) used in this tutorial are all non-toxic.
 Always be careful when working around the eyes.
 Also, please use non-sharpened/dull pencils.
 Those pictured were much sharper then they needed to be and I ended up working them down a bit.
 They are much safer and also work better.
 There are so sides to the paint sticks blunt and angled.
 I’ll refer to those below.
 The paint sticks and the pencils can be found at any art supply store or online.